 “Contradictory to the myth, kids do listen when adults speak with respect,” Bradley writes in his blog.

 Bradley, the author of “Yes Your Teen is Crazy,” says the teen brain is prone to the addictive effects of substances like alcohol.
-He says alcohol is associated with everything bad that happens to teens, including car crashes, failing grades, sexual assaults, arrest, unintended pregnancy, STDs, and suicide.
+He says alcohol is associated with everything bad that happens to teens, including car crashes, failing grades, sexual assaults, arrests, unintended pregnancy, STDs, and suicide.

 “Do not provide booze to teens on prom night or any other time,” he writes.”
 If I insult you with that suggestion, congratulations, you are not among the 33 percent of parents who voluntarily provide alcohol to adolescents, nor among the 24 percent who drink with their teens.”